openSUSE/yomi/README.md

 ## Finding the master node

-The `salt-minion` configuration in the Yomi image will search the `salt-master` system under the `master` name.
-Is expected that the local DNS service will resolve the `master` name to the correct IP address.
+The `salt-minion` configuration in the Yomi image will search the `salt-master` system under the `salt` name.
+Is expected that the local DNS service will resolve the `salt` name to the correct IP address.

 During boot time of the Yomi image we can change the address where is expected to find the master node.
 To do that we can enter under the